pantrypoints/sp/content/en/research/countries/china/xi/chapter-12c.md

 modernization.
 As early as 2005, Comrade Xi Jinping, then Secretary of the Zhejiang Provincial Party Committee, put forward this important concept, which profoundly revealed the dialectical relationship between the pursuit of harmony between man and nature, economy and society.
-Since the 18th National Congress of the Communist Party of China,
+Since the 18th National Congress of the CCP,

 He has emphasized and elaborated this concept many times, continuously expanded and deepened its connotation from the theoretical and practical levels, and established a new strategic support for